liptakmatyas/GetData_PeerAssessment/CodeBook.md

 vector of the textual labels, where the index of the label is its numerical representation in the data sets.

+The `addLabel` function replaces the integer values in the `Activity` column with their string representation, as specified in this `activity_labels.txt` file via its `activityLabels` parameter.

 Relevant configuration variables:

 *   `HARDataSet.activityLabels.fn`